Southwood, Queensland: History

 The town of Southwood was surveyed on 19 February 1886 by Fred W. Barlow on the northern banks of the Moonie River within the Wild Horse Paradise pastoral run.
 A police station and a couple of hotels were established but the town never developed and disappeared after the police station closed in 1911.

+By the 1960s, the only thing remaining in the town was the gravestone of Amelia, the wife of Constable Boyle, who died in 1891.